jarek-foksa/path-data-polyfill/README.md

 ### SVG path data polyfill

-Polyfill for getPathData() and setPathData() methods as defined in SVG Paths spec.
+Implements getPathData() and setPathData() methods from SVG Paths spec.
 Does not rely on path.pathSegList API.
 Uses proper parser rather than regular expressions.

 Based on:
 - SVGPathDataParser by Gavin Kistner (MIT License)